jeremymv2/env_pinning/README.md

 It may be tempting to use the Chef Environment to constrain every cookbook that exists.
 However, this will lead to version dependency nightmares.

-For example, if Team A has Cookbook "team-a", and Team B has Cookbook "team-b" and both of them depend upon a shared Library Cookbook: "library-z" which happens to be constrained in an Environment with an equality constraint; any new Release of "library-z" will need to be coordinated across both Team A and Team B.  This strategy will simply not scale.
+For example, if Team A has Cookbook "team_a", and Team B has Cookbook "team_b" and both of them depend upon a shared Library Cookbook: "library_z" which happens to be constrained in an Environment with an equality constraint; any new Release of "library_z" will need to be coordinated across both Team A and Team B.  This strategy will simply not scale.

-A much easier approach to managing this is to allow for a "Opt-in" style where Team A and Team B are able to move to newer versions of "library-z" only when they are ready and after thorough testing.
-The latest version of "library-z" cookbook exists in all environments because there are no Chef Environment version constraints for it.
-The "library-z" version constraints are encapsulated in consuming cookbook's metadata.rb.
+A much easier approach to managing this is to allow for a "Opt-in" style where Team A and Team B are able to move to newer versions of "library_z" only when they are ready and after thorough testing.
+The latest version of "library_z" cookbook exists in all environments because there are no Chef Environment version constraints for it.
+The "library_z" version constraints are encapsulated in consuming cookbook's metadata.rb.

 This requires an approach of only managing version constraints for individual